amitskidrow/44_cogniwide_task1/README.md

 current value is stored in `app/config.json` and can be retrieved or updated via the `/config/locale` API endpoints.

+## Inbound call processing
+Recorded inbound calls can be submitted to `/call/inbound` with a JSON payload containing the caller phone number and a URL to the audio recording.
+The service will transcribe the audio, classify the intent and create a ticket when appropriate.

 ## Environment variables
 The web service reads the following environment variables to connect to the database: